 Besides, messages should always be personalized according to whether it’s the first visit or a returning customer.
 And here’s a note to remind how important data collection is, only from there will it be possible to create these messages.

-In addition, keeping Live Chats available 24/7 can be a good idea.
+Besides, keeping Live Chats available 24/7 can be a good idea.
 As long as you either have human assistants also available during that time or if you have a chatbot that can answer general questions and forward the person to a human agent as needed — saying how long it will take for them to be attended.

 What do customers think about Live Chat?